 Applicants who have had difficulties or issues during their education, training or career will take longer to review and may require a review by the Board’s Licensure Committee, which will be determined in the final review process.
 Applicants who have not practiced medicine in the U.S. or Canada within the past three years from the date the application is submitted will require a review by the Licensure Committee.
 The Board holds regularly scheduled meetings in: February, April, June, July, September, October and December of each year.
 Specific dates of the meetings change each year.

 How Can You Help?

-- Print and review the Instructions for the Iowa Board of Medicine provided within the Uniform Application prior to applying.
+• Print and review the Instructions for the Iowa Board of Medicine provided within the Uniform Application prior to applying.
 Important instructions and a checklist of required items for each license type are available in this guide.

-- Request verifications and other required documentation as you begin the Uniform Application.
+• Request verifications and other required documentation as you begin the Uniform Application.
 Documents received by the board prior to receipt of the application are maintained for six months.

-- The board accepts ink-rolled or digital fingerprints performed by a law enforcement agency (police station or sheriff’s office) in the U.S. or Canada or at a U.S. Embassy.
+• The board accepts ink-rolled or digital fingerprints performed by an authorized fingerprint agency in the U.S. or Canada or at a U.S. Embassy.
 Digital prints must be done in real-time (not stored) and applied to the card provided by the Board.

 - We do not accept electronic prints completed and stored by third party vendors.